jeremynoesen/HardcoreLists/README.md

 - Java 8 or higher

 ## Installation
-To install the plugin, download the latest release, put it in your server plugins folder, and start or restart your server.
-This will generate the necessary files for configuration of the plugin, located in `plugins/HardcoreLists`.
+1. Download the latest release.
+2. Put the jar in your plugins folder.
+3. Start or restart your server.

 ## Configuration
 The only configurable option the plugin has is located in `time.yml` and is used to adjust how long the PvP timer lasts; however, this should be changed with the command `hardcorelists timer set <time>` to avoid issues.